-Have I mentioned that my husband is Hispanic?
-He was born and raised in Honduras and he attracts friends who, like him, have a Latin or South American background.
-Their favorite group pastime is to gather around a grill to talk (loudly), eat and drink.
+My husband was born and raised in Honduras and he attracts friends who, like him, have a Latin or South American background.
+Their favorite pastime is to gather around a grill to talk (loudly!), eat and drink.
 For hours.
-It's pretty much my dream come true, and even though I'm the only trained chef around, I've learned a lot from this group over the years with their flavorful cultures and their affinity for grilling (even making their own grills, seriously it's next level).
+It's pretty much my dream come true, and even though I'm the only trained chef around, I've learned a lot from them over the years with their flavorful cultures and their affinity for grilling (even making their own grills-- seriously it's next level).
 Here I was introduced to Chimichurri, the heavenly concoction of fresh herbs, garlic and oil that makes everything taste better, from meat and sausage to bread and potatoes.
-Sounds exotic but it's actually incredibly easy to make, especially if you have an immersion blender.
-Here's my recipe:
+It's so versatile and actually incredibly easy to make, especially if you have an immersion blender, so I highly recommend adding it to your rotation!
+Here's my take on the classic recipe:

 1 bunch Cilantro